annakins/Skyrim/README.md

 ### Install Skyrim
 - Install Skyrim (NOT in Program Files, ex: D: Games) and set it so it [only updates when you launch it](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).

 - Run once.
-Go ahead and let the Creation Club content download, if you have the Anniversary Edition (paid).
+Go ahead and let the Creation Club content download.
 - You don't have to start a new game.
 Press Quit.

 ### Install Creation Kit + Fixes